rikenbit/LRBaseDbi/README.md

 # LRBaseDbi
-DBI to construct R LRBase package from sqlite file.
+DBI to construct LRBase-related package

 Installation of Dependent Packages